 So, did you get all of that?
 I hope so!

 Obviously, Thrive Architect and Elementor are both fantastic page builders with reliable customer support, intuitive tools, and tons of great features.
 But unfortunately, you can't really have BOTH of them on your website, so now is when we have to make a tough choice between Thrive Architect vs Elementor!
 (Technically, you could install both, but it's both cheaper and less confusing to pick just one.)

 I would say that price is probably Elementor's best and worst feature.
 As nice as the free version is, it's not going to compare to Thrive Architect in terms of functionality.
 And once you go Pro, it doesn't take very long for Elementor's $49/yr price to overtake the one-time $67 payment for lifetime access to Thrive Architect.

 And what if you intend to manage more than one website?
 Elementor's $199/yr plan doesn't hold a candle to Thrive's lifetime 15-license pack of Thrive Architect for a one-time payment of $147 – unless you're planning to run WAY more than 15 websites!

-If you need my bottom line, I’d definitely suggest Thrive Architect or the full Thrive Themes membership, because Thrive is just a more professional tool for anyone with a focus on marketing and ecommerce.
-That’s what Thrive was specifically made for, so why would you want to reinvent the wheel with Elementor?Give Thrive Architect a Try
+If you need my bottom line, I'd definitely suggest Thrive Architect or the full Thrive Themes membership, because Thrive Architect makes a more professional tool for anyone with a focus on marketing and e-commerce.
+That's what Thrive Architect was specifically made for, so why would you want to reinvent the wheel with Elementor?Give Thrive Architect a Try